ibm-cloud-docs/vpc/block_storage_vpc_create.md

 [Select Availability]{: tag-green}

-Customers with special access can create a virtual server instance with a boot volume that is based on the `sdp` profile in the `us-east` and `eu-gb` regions.
+Customers with special access can create a virtual server instance with a boot volume that is based on the `sdp` profile.
 In addition to capacity and IOPS, you can also specify custom throughput limit with the `bandwidth` property.
 See the following example.

 ```sh
 curl -X POST "$vpc_api_endpoint/v1/instances?version=2024-09-24&generation=2"\